MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-call-api.md

 ms.topic: sample
 ms.date: 06/23/2023
 ms.custom: developer, devx-track-js
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample web app to sign in and sign out users with my CIAM tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample web app to sign in and sign out users with my Microsoft Entra external ID tenant
 ---

 # Sign in users and call an API in sample Node.js web application